wangzivector/SpaHybGen/README.md

 pip install graspnetAPI # for Graspnet Dataset
 ```

-3. Build and source the catkin workspace, or alternatively install the project locally in "editable" mode using pip: `pip install -e .` install of the following lines:
+2. Build and source the catkin workspace, or alternatively install the project locally in "editable" mode using pip: `pip install -e .` install of the following lines:
 ```bash
 catkin build spahybgen
 source /path/to/catkin_ws/devel/setup.sh
 ```

-4. We understand that the setup of conda env. for GPU-based packages can be tricky in specific machines.
+> We realize that the setup of conda env. for GPU-based packages can be tricky in specific machines.
 The above instructions are probably insufficient for an error-free installation.
 Thus, we further share the specification of our installed env. in [environment.yml](assets/environment.yml) for debugging.

 ## Dataset Generation